MJvRijn/VAS_pset3/REVIEW.md

  Decomposition: some methods have become a bit too long which decreases readability such as the oncreate method of the films class. setting up the recyclerView could of been a different method for example. level : 3

  modularization : modules are mostly simple and it is clear what their function is. level : 4

+ General : The code was well structured and easy to read, the only thing missing are the headers mostly.